 Kathy Coates is a Charlotte artist who was born and raised in the Queen City.
-She uses a variety of mediums in her artwork, and enjoys painting in both en plein air and in her studio.
+She uses a variety of mediums in her artwork and enjoys painting in both en Plein air and in her studio.
 As a lover of colorful things, I was immediately drawn to the color palettes she used for her oil paintings.
 I also loved the whimsy feeling of the watercolors and her sculpture of Hopper.
-In this post Kathy shares with us about how she started her journey as an artist, and what inspires her.
+In this post, Kathy shares with us how she started her journey as an artist, and what inspires her.

 When did you first know that you wanted to be an artist?

 I do not know of a specific time that I said to myself that I want to be an artist.
 From my earliest memory, I have been compelled to draw and otherwise create art, it was always just a part of me.
 My high school art teacher was an important influence in my life and also being chosen to attend The North Carolina Governor’s School in art.
 The time that I spent there had a lasting impression on my decision to pursue my art.
 Art is a lifetime pursuit; it is like many things there is always something to learn.
 You never get to the point where you say, “OK I’ve learned it all now”.

 As a Charlotte native, how would you say your surroundings have influenced you as an artist?